-- 1. Out-Of-Class Assignments (20 %): To help you apply the topics and readings to contemporary problems and issues, you will have to finish two out-of-class assignments and may be asked to present and discuss them during class.
+- 1. Out-Of-Class Assignments + Participation (20 %): You are expected to do the readings and come to all lectures and tutorials.
+I strongly encourage you to ask questions and participate in discussion.
+You are also welcome to e-mail me questions or comments before or after class. - To help you apply the topics and readings to contemporary problems and issues, you will have to finish two out-of-class assignments and may be asked to present and discuss them during class.
 For these assignments you have to find sources that can be understood or investigated through the specific concepts, theories or problems discussed in the readings of that week.
-You are free in your selection.
-Sources could be a newspaper article, 'you-tube' clip, blogpost, movie, advertisement, song, etc. The only restriction is that the source you chose has to be in English and available to present during class (online link or PDF).
+You are free in your selection, but please do not use academic articles or books!
+Sources instead could be a newspaper article, 'you-tube' clip, blogpost, movie, advertisement, song, etc. The source you chose has to be in English (or with English subtitles) and made available for all students (online link or PDF).
 As part of this assignment you will have to write a short accompanying note, in which you explain why the source you chose is related to the class readings of the week, what anthropological questions or problems it raises, or answers it provides.
-This note should be about 200 words Please post this note and the source before the class session (on Tuesday) on blackboard.
-Please be prepared to present and discuss your idea and thoughts during the lecture or tutorial (not more than 5 minutes).
+This note should be about 200 words.
+Please post this note and the source before the class session (on Tuesday) on blackboard (in the discussion forum).
+Please be prepared to present and discuss your idea and thoughts during the lecture or tutorial.
 Your 'Out-Of-Class' assignment has to be for the reading of the specific class session, it can not be for previous or upcoming weeks!
 You will have to submit two of these assignments for the semester.
-You can choose which week, but one has to be presented before and after the Midterm Exam.
+You can choose which week, but one has to be submitted before and after the Midterm Exam.
 Please note that you will have to submit your own assignment, no group work! - 2.
-Midterm Paper (40 %): The Midterm-Exam is a paper discussing the readings and lectures of the first half of the course (including week 7).
-The questions will be handed to you in class (8th week: March 11th).
-The paper should discuss two main approaches of economic anthropology (i.e. Mauss, Polanyi, Marx).
-Your essay should answer the following questions: How does each author (and how other authors use them) define and analyze economy?
-What are the differences between the authors' perspectives?
-What are the strength and weaknesses?
-How could each perspective illuminate a contemporary issue of economy, culture, and power?
-The paper should be 7-8 pages (double spaced, Times New Roman 12, 1 inch margins).
-Please send your paper as a word-document from your CUHK e-mail account to the instructor.
+Midterm Paper (40 %): The Midterm-Exam will consist of 4 questions discussing the readings and lectures of the first half of the course (including week 8).
+The questions will be handed to you in class (8th week: March 3).
+The mid-term exam should answer each of these question separately.
+The total exam length is 2000 2500 words (excluding references).
+Please send your answers as a word-document from your CUHK e-mail account to the instructor.
 The deadline for the instructor to receive the e-mail is Tuesday, March 17th by midnight.
-Please label the document: "LastName_FirstName_Midterm." - 3.
-Final Exam (40 %): The Final Exam consists of three questions connecting the contemporary themes explored throughout the class to the foundational theories of economic anthropology discussed in the midterm paper.
-The questions will be handed to you in the last class (15th week: April 29th).
-Each question will address at least two specific themes and sets of readings from the course (craft and labour, consumption and power, debt and finance, etc.).
-The paper should be 9-10 pages long (double spaced,
+Please label the document: "LastName\FirstName\Midterm." - 3.
+Final Exam (40 %): The Final Exam consists of three questions which will ask you to either apply the theories to current issues or provide extensions.
+The questions will be handed to you in the last class (15th week: April 21).
+The total exam length is 2000 = 2800 words (excluding references).
+E-mail your exam answers as a word-document from your CUHK e-mail account to the instructor.
+The final exam is due on Monday, May 10th before midnight via e-mail to the instructor.
+Please label the document: "LastName\FirstName\Midterm."